mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 * Azure VM created and started, matching the following specifications:
   * Minimum size VM recommendation = **Standard D4 v3 (4 vcpus, 16 GiB memory).**
-  * A minimum of 32GB Temp storage for the `/var/lib/docker` directory.
+  * A minimum of 24GB available storage for the `/var/lib/docker` directory.
-  * Root access on server (this is normally available by default).

 If seeking guidance on how to create a suitable VM with all utilities installed, see our [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide.